Helping patients regain their independence with the help of specialized exercises and equipment

 - Selection procedures for the OTA program

-Health Occupations Aptitude Exam/Test – Overview (Required for OTA Application)
+- Health Occupations Aptitude Exam (HOAE)/Test – Overview (required for OTA application)

 All admission requirements must be met to enter applicant pool for following spring semester start.

-Mandatory informational sessions will be conducted to share information and answer questions regarding the Lincoln Land Community College Occupational Therapy Assistant Program.
+Mandatory information sessions will be conducted to share information and answer questions regarding the occupational therapy assistant program.

 The following subjects will be discussed: